css459/arch-linux-arm-clockworkpi-a06/README.md

 # Acknowledgements

-Very special thanks to **Max Fierke (@maxfierke)** from the Manjaro team for their help in debugging and kernel patching.
+Very special thanks to **Max Fierke (@maxfierke)** from the CPI Discord, and the Manjaro team for their help in debugging and kernel patching.
 The Linux kernel and u-boot ports in this repository uses their carefully designed patches, and modified PKGBUILDs.
 This Arch Linux port would not be possible without their hard work, and I make no claims or credit to it.

 [Manjaro DevTerm A06 Linux Kernel](https://gitlab.manjaro.org/manjaro-arm/packages/core/linux-clockworkpi-a06)